UoB-COMSM0166/2025-group-9/README.md

 ## Introduction

-When designing our game, we set out to create a puzzle-platformer that encourages players to work together under increasing time pressure.
-Inspired by Fireboy and Watergirl, we wanted to develop a game where each character has distinct roles and obstacles to overcome, meaning coordination is key.
-The twist we introduced was a multi-floor maze with a lift system, combined with puzzles that only appear when collecting key ingredients and a progressive difficulty system where movement slows as the virus takes hold.
+When designing our game, we set out to create a puzzle-platformer that encourages players to work together under time pressure.
+Inspired by Fireboy and Watergirl, we aimed to develop a game where each character has distinct roles and unique obstacles to overcome, making coordination essential.

-Players take on the roles of two university students, a chemistry student and a botany student, who accidentally infected themselves with a virus from an experiment they conducted together.
-Trapped in an abandoned science building at the University of Bristol, they need to find and collect four key ingredients to create a cure.
-However, only specific characters can retrieve certain ingredients, so teamwork is essential.
+Players take on the roles of two university students, a chemistry student and a botany student, who have accidentally infected themselves with a virus during a joint experiment.
+Trapped in an abandoned science building at the University of Bristol, they must work together to gather the necessary components to create a cure and escape.

-The science building is split into different levels, each with character-specific obstacles and puzzles that must be solved to access an ingredient.
-Players navigate the maze together, using the lift system to move between floors, while battling the effects of the virus, which slows their movement over time.
-Once all four ingredients are collected, the timer speeds up, forcing players to race to the lab before the time runs out.
+The game is set within a multi-floor maze connected by a lift system.
+Each floor contains character-specific challenges and puzzles.
+To win, players must collect two ingredients (one per character) and a key to unlock the lab.
+Only certain characters can collect certain ingredients, requiring teamwork and strategic navigation.

-Inorder to win, both players must survive, collect all four ingredients and get to the lab before the time runs out.
-If one player dies, the game will restart.
+There are two difficulty levels: easy and hard.
+Both feature different maze structures, but only the hard mode includes puzzles that must be solved to access ingredients.
+A countdown timer adds urgency to the gameplay - players must reach the lab with the ingredients and key before time runs out.
+If either player dies, the game restarts.

 ## Requirements